BastianBlokland/novus/README.md

   the time of writing not yet on `chocolatey`, but the [nuwen](https://nuwen.net/mingw.html) distribution ships it.

+### Visual Studio

+* Tested with Visual Studio 2019 (make sure the c++ tooling is installed).

+* For command-line building install `vswhere` (https://github.com/microsoft/vswhere).

+  For example with `chocolatey`: `choco install vswhere`.

 ## Configure

 Before building you have to configure the project, run `scripts/configure.sh` on unix or `scripts/configure.ps1` on windows.

+For Visual Studio run `scripts/configure.ps1 -Gen VS2019`, after which the Visual Studio project can be found in the `build` directory.

+On unix run `scripts/configure.sh --help` for a listing of options, on windows:
+`Help scripts/configure.ps1`

 ## Building